 Durkheim, against Spencer’s view and that of those he calls “the economists,” repeats this idea and concludes that society represents a “specific reality”; individual actions cannot, as such, be viewed as a source of social order, the constraining “social action” of society being an essential condition of it.
 Durkheim elaborates on this idea when he criticizes Hobbes’ and Rousseau’s theories of social contract.
 While both authors considered that, for “common life” to be possible, “constraint must be exercised upon” individuals (Durkheim, 1982: 142), they conceived of this constraint as the result of a general, social contract.
 Durkheim points out that, in this view, the constraining force necessary for social common life could be regarded as exclusively derived from individual members of society because it would be considered as intentionally produced by them.
 Against this hypothesis, Durkheim stresses “the complete contradiction that exists in admitting that the individual is himself the creator of a machine whose essential role is to exercise domination and constraint over him”; these theories assume that the individuals could by “an act of volition” produce an “organisation, that is designed to constrain and contain him,” which, according to Durkheim, is a contradiction in terms.
 Accordingly, the source of social constraint making social order possible cannot lie in individuals as such but is external to them.
 This external source is nothing but society itself, thus, considered to have a “sui generis” reality.

-Thus, in Durkheim’s view, the modern individual is not self-sufficient.
+Thus, in Durkheim’s view, the individual person is not self-sufficient.
 It is necessary to take notice of the “social components” of an individual’s action, these components being an essential condition of social order.
 Durkheim stressed for this reason what might be called the social conditions of action without which social order is impossible.

 Debray, Éva.
 “The Politics of the Individual: Luhmann Reading Durkheim.”
 Journal of Classical Sociology 17, no. 4 (2017): 361-81.